thisisobate/kyverno-website/src/content/docs/policies/argo/application-prevent-default-project/application-prevent-default-project.md

 ---
-title: "Prevent Use of Default Project"
+title: 'Prevent Use of Default Project'
 category: Argo
 version: 1.6.0
 subject: Application
-policyType: "validate"
+policyType: 'validate'
 description: >
   This policy prevents the use of the default project in an Application.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//argo/application-prevent-default-project/application-prevent-default-project.yaml" target="-blank">/argo/application-prevent-default-project/application-prevent-default-project.yaml</a>

 ```yaml